At a Glance

 Masonville Cove Environmental Education Center

 Located on the shore of the Patapsco River in an industrial area in south Baltimore City, Masonville Cove Environmental Education Center features 54 acres of restored wetlands, nature trails, and a protected bird sanctuary.
-This nature area is small, but has incredible diversity for such a tiny place.
+This nature area is small, but has incredible diversity.
 The public waterfront access and wide viewing angles are unique in urban Baltimore.

-In times past, the Masonville Cove area was a thriving residential neighborhood, but industrial development led to the abandonment of the residences, and also brought detrimental environmental impacts.
-In 2004, there came an opportunity for environmental revitalization when the Army Corp of Engineers and the Maryland Port Administration partnered to restore and preserve the natural beauty of Masonville Cove and construct an environmental education center in conjunction with a dredging project for Baltimore Harbor.
+In times past, the Masonville Cove area was a thriving residential neighborhood, but industrial development led to the abandonment of the homes, and also brought detrimental environmental impacts.
+In 2004, an opportunity for environmental revitalization arose when the Army Corp of Engineers and the Maryland Port Administration partnered to restore and preserve the natural resources of Masonville Cove and construct an environmental education center in conjunction with a dredging project for Baltimore Harbor.

 Birdlife: